Lately, I’ve been struggling with figuring out whether or not I am in love with this one guy I’ve known for some time now.

 But I know that what I’m feeling is enough to pluck up the courage to ask him out.

-You’ll feel even safer falling in love with him when you know he’s already deeply in love with you.
+You’ll feel even safer falling in love with him and this will definitely help you increase your chances of him falling for you.